 Other Top Vet Schools in Europe

-The 2020 European portion of this list is completed with the University of Copenhagen coming in at #10 on the list and has seen Ghent University in Belgium, just missing out on making the top honors by coming in at #11.
+The 2023 European portion of this list is completed, with Universitat Autònoma de Barcelona coming in at #10 on the list and seeing the University of Glasgow in Scotland just missing out on making the top honors by coming in at #11.

 Even if some of these institutions are far from your home or you do not have sufficient funds to support your studies at one of them, you can always consider the option of student exchange programs that each one offers.

-That way, even for a moment you can have a better glimpse at why they were listed under the top 10 Elite Vet Med Schools in Europe.
+That way, even for a moment, you can have a better glimpse at why they were listed as the best.

 Project dedicated to support and help to improve Veterinary Medicine.
 Sharing information and raising discussions in the veterinary community.